-Based on their current understanding of blending biodiesel with petroleum-based diesel fuel, EMA members expect that blends up to a maximum of B5 should not cause engine or fuel system problems, provided the B100 used in the blend meets the requirements of ASTM D6751 or EN 14214.
-Although blends in the B6-B20 range are accepted for use by many engine manufacturers, provided that the finished fuel meets the requirements of ASTM D7467, engine and vehicle owners and operators should nonetheless consult engine manufacturer recommendations regarding the acceptability of those blends in specific engine models.
-Biodiesel blends greater than B20 are not included in existing finished fuel specifications and are not as broadly recommended as lower percentage blends; however, some individual engine manufacturers have approved up to B100 for some of their products in certain applications, provided the fuel meets that engine manufacturer's specification.
-In all cases, users should refer to their individual engine manufacturer's technical publications to determine what, if any, blend is acceptable for a particular engine.
+Based on their current understanding of biodiesel and blending with petroleum-based diesel fuel, EMA members expect that blends up to a maximum of B5 should not cause engine or fuel system problems, provided the B100 used in the blend meets the requirements of ASTM D6751 or EN 14214.
+Although blends in the B6-B20 range should be acceptable for use, provided that the finished fuel meets the requirements of ASTM D7467, engine and vehicle owners and operators should nonetheless consult their engine manufacturer regarding the acceptability of those blends in specific engine models.
+Biodiesel blends greater than B20 are not included in existing finished fuel specifications and are not generally recommended.